teja82/House-Price-Prediction-ML/README.md

 - **BedroomAbvGr:** Number of bedrooms above ground
 - **FullBath:** Number of full bathrooms above ground<br>

-You can find detailed descriptions of all the features in data_description.txt.

 ## **⚙️ Model and Approach**
 We used a Linear Regression model from scikit-learn for predicting house prices.